-Do you get that there are two ways of “seeing” people and sizing them up?
+Take Sizing Up Others, for example.
+Do you get the sense that there may be two ways of “seeing” people and sizing them up?
 The Bible is filled with stories about times when God showed up and described people in ways that definitely did not fit the behaviors or character they were demonstrating at the time.
 Gideon was not acting like a mighty man of valor as he threshed wheat under-cover in a winepress.
-Creative and resourceful, maybe — but not mighty or valiant.
 Imagine God choosing Moses, a stuttering murderer, to liberate millions of slaves and lead them to a promised land.
-And who can overlook the guys chosen by Jesus himself to be His closest friends—fishermen, tax collector… Can you honestly say that His selection criteria make any sense to you?
+And who can overlook the guys chosen by Jesus himself to be His closest friends—fishermen, tax collector… Can you honestly say that His selection criteria makes any sense to you?

-No question about it, God doesn’t see people the way the world views them and His way of sizing people up is radically different as well.
+God doesn’t see people the way the world views them and His way of sizing people up is radically different as well.
 As followers of Christ, imitators of His nature, we need to learn to see through His eyes as we size up others too.
 It takes some skill to accurately assess candidates for an employment assignment and work task.
-Best practice in the workplace is to rely on past performance and behavior as the best predictor of future performance.
-Using that measuring stick, would rough fisherman Peter have been selected into the inner circle of the Savior and Redeemer of mankind?
-For that matter, would pharisee Saul have been selected to be the gospel voice for the entire gentile world and the radical reformer of the Jewish faith?
-Do you remember who you were and what you had to offer when Jesus saved you?
-Thank God that He does not select people based on their character, condition and merits!
-No, God sees people as He created them—perfect and priceless.
-He has placed believers in Christ so that we look just like Jesus when He views us.
-How amazing is that?
+Best practice in the workplace is to rely only on past performance and behavior as the best predictor of future performance.
+Using that measuring stick we might miss some excellent candidates and leadership potential.
+We need insight from God when we make these decisions.

-Obviously, the world is quick to judge and to condemn.
-Unfortunately, in far too many instances, believers cannot be distinguished from the world when it comes to rendering judgment and speaking words of disrespect.
-What representation of God’s glorious Kingdom do we give when we size up people as the world does?
-I am certain we add no value and no blessing to the lives of others with our surface observations and natural reactions.
-I am equally certain that most people are well aware of their shortcomings and failures and do not require others to point them out.
-But if we are not to respond as the world does, what are we supposed to do when we find ourselves with these broken and sometimes toxic people?
-As imitators of Christ, what’s our reaction to be when we see people behaving badly and falling short of their potential?
+Obviously, the world is also quick to judge, to rule out and to condemn when people mess up or fail to live up to expectations.
+Unfortunately, many believers cannot be distinguished from the world when it comes to rendering judgment and speaking disrespectfully about others.
+But what are we supposed to do when we find ourselves with these broken and sometimes toxic people?
+As imitators of Christ, how are we called to respond when we see people behaving badly and falling short of their potential?

-Remember too that Jesus continued to love and fellowship with Peter and the other disciples even after they betrayed Him and ran for cover at the crucifixion.
-So there is no time and no circumstance that makes it okay for us to treat others with anything less than love, acceptance and encouragement.
-Of course, our human love and capability will never be adequate for this assignment.
-It is only possible when we abide in Christ and allow His love and grace to pour through us.
-And that is the very best part.
-As we seek Jesus and open ourselves to all the peace, joy and love He has for us, we will be blessed beyond measure.
-Then and only then will we be able to give away what we have received and hold up a mirror that reveals in others their true identities.
+Jesus continued to love and fellowship with Peter and the other disciples even after they betrayed Him and ran for cover at the crucifixion.
+So, no circumstance makes it okay for us to treat others with anything less than love, acceptance and encouragement.
+Of course, this is only possible when we abide in Christ and allow His love and grace to pour through us.
+We can’t do this on our own.
+Only when we seek Jesus and open ourselves to all the peace, joy and love He has for us, will we be blessed beyond measure and able to give away what we have received.
 So, the next time you see people messing up badly, ask for the eyes of Christ to accurately “size them up.”
-Pray for them and ask the Holy Spirit for wisdom to interact with them as Jesus would.
-Get ready to be a blessing and to see lives transformed by the powerful, unlimited love of God!
+Ask the Holy Spirit for wisdom to interact with them as Jesus would.
+Get ready to be a blessing and to see lives transformed by the powerful, limitless love of God!